 - a.
-Establish wastewater, water infrastructure and public transit in areas currently developed and/or planned for growth. - b.
+Establish Invest in wastewater, water infrastructure and stormwater infrastructure, energy systems (e.g. distribution, storage, and generation) -and transportation infrastructure (including bike, pedestrian and public transit) in areas currently developed and/or planned for growth. - b.
 Target reuse, rehabilitation, redevelopment, infill, and brownfield investments to the non-rural Planning Areas. - c.
 Retrofit existing buildings to reduce energy use and greenhouse gas emissions. - d.
 Improve design quality of high density areas, and allow flexibility for creative solutions. - 2.
 Municipal Planning and Zoning Strengthen and direct development toward areas planned for growth through infill development and adaptive reuse of existing buildings through municipal plan and bylaw revisions and state designation programs. - a.
 Municipal Development Review Regulations should be revised to improve the mix of uses, shared parking, support for transit, access to a variety of services (for example restaurants, grocery stores, parks, entertainment) via active transportation, energy efficiency, renewable energy and the affordability of housing.
 A particular emphasis is needed on providing for affordable rental housing. - b.
 Integrate capital planning and budgeting in planning efforts to provide the right mix of infrastructure over time.
 Official maps can also be a useful tool to drive infrastructure improvements in the areas planned for growth. - c.
 Health Impact Assessments (HIA) provide a tool to use at the regional, municipal, agency, and organizational level to assure that planning decisions maintain or improve the public health.
 Access can be improved by co-locating public facilities, in particular, medical and mental health facilities in areas with easy access via active transportation and public transit.
 Town health officers should be encouraged to participate in community planning efforts. - d.
 Empower local officials through trainings and education on strategies to achieve the above plan and bylaw amendments, and implementation of them during development review.
 This could include how to effectively analyze development costs and benefits, and select appropriate multi-modal congestion mitigation measures.